Closed-circuit television: In the United Kingdom

-South Africa
+In Africa

-In South Africa due to the high crime rate CCTV surveillance is widely prevalent but the country has been slow to implement the latest technology e.g. the first IP camera was released in 1996 by Axis Communications but IP cameras didn't arrive in South Africa till 2008.
-To regulate the number of suppliers in 2001 the Private Security Industry Regulation Act was passed requiring all security companies to be registered with the Private Security Industry Regulatory Authority (PSIRA).
+In South Africa, due to the high crime rate, CCTV surveillance is widely prevalent.
+The first IP camera was released in 1996 by Axis Communications, but IP cameras did not arrive in South Africa until 2008.
+To regulate the number of suppliers in 2001, the Private Security Industry Regulation Act was passed requiring all security companies to be registered with the Private Security Industry Regulatory Authority (PSIRA).
+In Egypt, the capital city of Cairo has approximately 47,000 cameras, while the New Administrative Capital has more than 6,000 surveillance cameras in 2023.
+In South Sudan, the Ministry of Interior has reinstated the operation of CCTV surveillance cameras in Juba after the cameras have been inactive for over four years; South Sudan also launched a drone security system in 2024 in Juba.

-Latin America

-In Latin America, the CCTV market is growing rapidly with the increase of property crime.
-Installation of CCTV camera is increasing day by day and the crime is somewhat controlled.